finnstra/macsetup/README.md

 * If you intend to use Homebrew, don't install xcode-tools separately in your setup.
 Homebrew will do this for you via the `softwareupdate` tool built-in to Macs, and it might confuse the installer.

-* **The FileVault recovery key is INCLUDED with the logs.
+* **The FileVault recovery key is INCLUDED with the logs**.
 Use discretion (hint : protect yourself) with your log location and ensure you grab the key.
     * I would like to figure out a better/secure way of doing this, if you have an idea, submit a PR or reach out :)